 Status quo (business as usual) Enhanced status quo (do-minimum) Preserving our assets Increased levels of service WC122 Traffic Services Maintenance \$250,000 Increase to \$275,000 per annum.
 Annual uplift is to enhance the maintenance of traffic signs, road delineation marker posts, and pavement markings.
-There are identified condition issues across the local road network, these maintenance activities will improve condition and contribute positively to safety outcomes, especially for visitor drivers.
+There are identified cond road network, these maintenance activities will improve condition and contribute positively to safety outcomes, especially for visitor drivers.